savaladaojr/CommanderAPI/README.md

 - [X] Update a command information
 - [X] Delete an existent command

-As the most REST APIs, the Commander API will follow the standard set of methods to Create, Retrieve, Update, and Delete command lines in the database.
+As the most REST APIs, the Commander API will follow the standard set of methods to Create, Retrieve, Update, and Delete records in the database.
 So, each functionality could be access as listed in the table below:

 <table>
   <tbody>